waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Report.md

 ---
 title: Report
 ---
+### 2024年08月10日 中国大陆
+In some countries around the world men and women are having babies late in life.
+What are the reasons?
+Do the benfits outweigh the drawbacks?

 ### 2024年05月18日 中国大陆
 Mobile phones and the Internet could have many benefits for old people.
 However, this age group uses technology the least.
 What are the benefits for old people of using mobile phones and the Internet?
 How can we encourage them to use this new technology？